Cradle to Cradle Product Design Challenge IV: Now open for submissions!

-We are proud to announce the winners of Design Challenge III, in partnership with Autodesk and Alcoa Foundation, both world leaders in leveraging design for a sustainable future.
-Read about the winners here!
+The Challenge is presented by the Cradle to Cradle Products Innovation Institute in partnership with Autodesk, and made possible by Alcoa Foundation, both world leaders in leveraging design for a sustainable future.

 Find details about the Online Course, official rules for the Design Challenge, and how to integrate these resources into the classroom curriculum.